 - WGS 3720 Gender, Immigration and the Law

-It is strongly recommended that students participate in an experiential learning component, such as Moot Court, an internship in law or social justice, or Ethics Bowl.
-One of the four Elective courses may be fulfilled with an experiential learning component.
-To explore qualifying options, students should speak with their Minor advisor.
+It is strongly recommended that students participate in an experiential learning component, such as moot court, an internship in law or social justice, or Ethics Bowl.
+One of the four elective courses may be fulfilled with an experiential learning component.
+To explore qualifying options, students should speak with their minor adviser.

 Acting Faculty Adviser